-- With the patient's agreement, we will involve carers, family and friends with planning care and setting goals as appropriate. - Social contact at mealtimes can be therapeutic for some but not everyone.
+- Partners, carers, family or friends can be included in discussions about care as much as you wish. - Social contact at meal times can be therapeutic for some but not everyone.
 We would ask you to respect individual wishes.

 Help us to keep you involved